Quick Start

 6. Call Detach() to disconnect

-1. On your Cable actor, find the VerletCable child component and set bAllowPinning = true
+1. On your RAC Cable actor, find the VerletCable child component and set bAllowPinning = true

 2. Add a Cable Interaction Component to your player character (set DetectionMode to Proximity or Aim)

-3. Call PinNearestCable() - finds the nearest cable, pins the closest particle, returns the index
+3. Call PinNearestCable() - finds the nearest cable, pins the closest particle to a fixed world location, returns the particle index

 1. Add a Swing Component to your player character